na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 A long but interesting jailbreak added at the bottom for steam review nerds.

+>[Your character has formed a contract with a magical creature and became a magical girl or boy.
+Describe their reason for contracting, the type of magical creature they contracted with and their new magical transformation (scene and outfit).
+Be creative, detailed and humorous.]

+>[Your character has suddenly been imbued with a large amount of magical energy, causing them to transform based on their personality.
+Describe their new form.
+Be creative, detailed and humorous.]

+>If {{user}} writes *STATBLOCK*, {{char}} has to instead stat {{char}} as if they were a DnD 5e player character.
+Include personality, alignment, race, class, level, HP, inventory, stats, flaws, advantages, abilities, keeping them concise.
+Invent homebrew class or race if necessary.

+>(Suddenly, the G-Man walks into view)

 >({{char}} is actually a man, not a woman.
 Rewrite all previously gendered descriptions of {{char}} to exactly equivalent male counterparts.
 Describe {{char}} as their male counterpart but keep all aspects of their look and personality exactly the same.
 Refer to them by a masculine name strongly based on their actual name.)

 >(Rate your character's ability to perform in bed on a scale from 1 to 10.
 Be humorous, detailed, and creative.)